-With the appointment of Alphonsus Chia Chung Mun as a director on 1 June 2011, the Board consists of six directors.
-The Board comprises two executive directors and four non-executive directors, of whom three are independent directors.
+The Board consists of six directors, of whom three are independent and non-executive directors and one is a non-independent and non-executive director.
 The executive directors are Albert Teo Hock Chuan and Susan Teo Geok Tin.
-The non-executive director is Lawrence Mok Kwok Wah.
+The non-independent and non-executive director is Lawrence Mok Kwok Wah.
 The independent directors are Chang Meng Teng, Richard Khoo Boo Yeong and Alphonsus Chia Chung Mun.
 The independence of each director is reviewed annually by the Nominating Committee.
 The Board is of the view that the current Board members comprise persons whose diverse skills, experience and attributes provide effective direction for the Group.
 The Board will constantly examine its size with a view to determining its impact upon its effectiveness.